 Management believes that the Company's focus on controlled growth while implementing operational and administrative systems and related controls to effectively manage a highly decentralized management structure positioned it to pursue an accelerated growth strategy beginning in late 1995.
 The Company significantly expanded its corporate development and acquisition activities in 1996 and early 1997, thus requiring additions to the corporate infrastructure.
 During 1996, the Company acquired 38 funeral homes and seven cemeteries for an aggregate consideration of approximately \$68 million.
-During the first six months of 1997, the Company acquired 26 funeral homes and two cemeteries for an aggregate consideration of approximately \$66 million.
+Sixteen funeral homes and two cemeteries were acquired in January and February 1997 for approximately \$55 million.
 These acquisitions were funded through cash flow from operations, additional borrowings under the Company's credit facilities and issuance of preferred and common stock.
-In addition, as of July 29, 1997, the Company had letters of intent to acquire 10 funeral homes and five cemeteries for an aggregate consideration of approximately \$25 million.
-The Company will continue to pursue attractive acquisition candidates as further consolidation of the industry occurs.
+In addition, as of February 28, 1997, the Company had letters of intent to acquire eight funeral homes for an aggregate consideration of approximately \$10 million.
+The Company will continue to pursue attractive acquisition candidates as further consolidation of the industry